-In addition to the increasing run of spring fish, the river also provides some excellent summer fishing for salmon, grilse and sea trout.
-Given reasonable water levels the river can provide fantastic sport through the summer months with strong runs of fresh fish coming forward.
+In addition to the increasing run of spring fish, the river sees the bulk of its catch through the summer into autumn.
+Given reasonable water levels the river can provide fantastic sport with strong runs of fresh fish coming forward.

 A visiting Norwegian Frede Hognestad fishing the River Dee

 The site covers all relevant things for anglers from any part of the world who wish to fish on Royal Deeside.
 Virtually all of the Dee's salmon beats are included on this site so you can read about each one, see its current fishing availability and book fishing online or by telephone.

 Full details are in the left hand menu, but the main pages of note are:

 • Latest River Levels - updated twice a day